knselry/knselry.github.io/theories/deltarune/severgrave.markdown

 Kris already knew Dess' shelter code since they preemptively stopped the soul from finding it.
 Entering Dess' code in the ch3 gacha machine plays a scene where Kris cannot find their hand.
 I believe this means that Kris entered Dess' code and then forced her into the bunker by severing their hand.

-Addendum 2:
-In board 2, if you go to the island (or NORTHERN LIGHT) where ERAM resides in the old game, Tenna will put up a technical difficulties screen, move the gang back to the main area, and block off the northern light.
-However, there is exactly one moment in the plot where Tenna is gone and the gang is able to raft over there.
-If you go there, you will be blocked by a tree which is there in both versions.
-This tree blocking ERAM reinforces the concept that ERAM is the man, but, interestingly, Ralsei also gets very concerned about us trying to go over there, saying it could have been something '...dangerous.'
-In addition, the only time you are able to remove that tree and see ERAM is when Ralsei is gone.
-What I mean to say is that Ralsei may be the dark manifestation of the tree.